-Throughout his nearly 40-year career at Northern Trust, Don has held various management positions across business units.
-He joined asset management from the investment risk and analytical services group, where he had responsibility for analysis and interpretation of clients’ investment program performance.
-Within asset management, he most recently served as head of relationship management for the Institutional Group.
+Throughout his career at Northern Trust, Don has held various leadership positions across business units.
+He most recently served as head of relationship management for the Institutional Asset Management Group.
 His team worked side by side with portfolio managers, client investment officers, consultant callers, retirement solutions and other investment specialists to create and implement customized investment strategies for clients.

 Actively involved in volunteerism, Don has served as Treasurer of the Chicago Youth Symphony Orchestra, and has held a number of board positions with Congregation Hakafa.

 Peter Michaels has spent his entire professional career as a Financial Adviser, working with individuals, companies, pension plans, endowments and foundations to help achieve their goals for their investment programs.
 Peter obtained the Chartered Financial Analyst (CFA) designation.